yaokai-liu/xParse/README.md

 When a label is creating, it will refer to the previous `ReObj`, and create a capture to store its last matching result.

+Specially, in xParse, when call a label, its name can be a rule name, or a token.
+If a called label's name is a rule, means it will call the rule to process the input.
+If a called label's name is a token, means it will look up all rules that return this kind of token to find a suitable rule to process the input.

 **Feature:**
 When using `@` to call a label, executor will execute its referring, and update its capture;